testgit-MeCa/EersteProjectC/test2.md

-Dit is een tweede tekstbestand in lokale repo
+Dit is een tweede tekstbestand